divol89/KadeshX/README.md

 Ecosystem Expansion: Integrating dApp dashboards for real-time claim monitoring.
 DAO Participation: Proposing and voting on protocol-level optimizations via $KDX governance.
 📄 Legal Disclaimer & License
 This protocol is distributed under the MIT License.
-The $KDX Utility Token is strictly a "Service Token" utilized within the KadeshX platform and does not constitute a financial security or investment advice in any jurisdiction.
+The $KX Utility Token is strictly a "Service Token" utilized within the KadeshX platform and does not constitute a financial security or investment advice in any jurisdiction.